 **There are two application paths available for certain doctoral programs.
 Depending on your objectives, you may apply directly to the Chemistry program or you may apply via the Biological and Biomedical Sciences application umbrella.
 Please visit program websites to determine the best fit for your objectives.

 |Letters of Recommendation||3|

-To facilitate appropriate review of your application, please select the ONE area of chemistry (e.g., Analytical, Biological, Inorganic, Organic, Physical, and/or Polymer/Materials) that you most identify with and are interested in pursuing as a Graduate Student.
-Only one area should be selected.
-Please do not choose more than one or “Other” as it will delay consideration of your application.
+To facilitate appropriate review of your application, please select the (only) one primary area of chemistry (e.g., Analytical, Biological, Inorganic, Organic, Physical, and/or Polymer/Materials) that you are interested in pursuing as a graduate student (note that admitted students can change focus area any time).

-In the Faculty Interest Section of the application, we encourage you to list Faculty whose research you find particularly interesting.
-Of course, this does not limit you in any way should you learn about other research projects or Faculty when visiting if accepted.
+In the Faculty Interest Section of the application, please list Faculty whose research you find particularly interesting.
+Note that your answers do not limit you from exploring other faculty in any way.

 A description of your research experience (1-page max) is required.
 The description should include the current and/or previous research labs in which you have worked and any authored publications.

-The statement of purpose need not be extensive.
-However, you should indicate your motivation for pursuing graduate studies at UNC-Chapel Hill, and the research area(s) and faculty members that you are most interested in.
+A statement of purpose is required.
+The statement should indicate your motivation for pursuing graduate studies at UNC-Chapel Hill, and include some specific details on the research area(s) and/or faculty members that you are most interested in.
+Please also describe your commitment to or efforts in promoting Diversity, Equity, and Inclusion.
 Generic statements of interest in chemistry are discouraged.

 *UNC-Chapel Hill Chemistry does not consider applicants for Spring admission.